Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

 &nbsp;
 &nbsp;
 ### Finishing Up & Deploying Exploit
-Now that we have our Exploit for every function, we just need to call *GearingUp::completedGearing()* to make the *Setup::isSolved()* returns true and solved the lab, here is our final Exploit with the Ether send on the attack
+Now that we have our Exploit for every function, we just need to call *GearingUp::completedGearing()* to make the *Setup::isSolved()* returns true and solved the lab, here is our final Exploit with the Ether send on the attack &nbsp;
+&nbsp;
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.26;